Does My Business Insurance Include Cyber Liability Protection?

 What Are the Most Common Digital Risks to Businesses?

 When it comes to cybercrime, the possibilities are practically limitless.
-But rather than let that be cause for alarm, allow it to be an inspiration to get set up with adequate coverage, instead.
-It helps to start with knowing some of the most common digital threats today’s businesses face, including:
+But rather than let that be cause for alarm, allow it to be an inspiration to get set up with adequate coverage instead.

-• Malware: Malicious software designed to damage a business’s server, network, or single piece of hardware such as a computer.
+• Malware: Malicious software designed to damage a business’s server, network, or single piece of hardware, such as a computer.
 Common examples include viruses and ransomware.

 • Viruses: Malicious programs designed to be spread between multiple computers and other devices on a network to give cybercriminals an entry into your system.